larryhastings/big/README.md

 <dl><dd>

+Code cleanups both in the implementation and the test suite, including one minor semantic change.

-Small cleanup on `Scheduler._next`, the internal method call that implements the heart of the scheduler.
+Cleaned up `Scheduler._next`, the internal method call that implements the heart of the scheduler.
 The only externally visible change: the previous version would call `sleep(0)` every time it yielded an event.
 On modern operating systems this usually yields the rest of the current thread's current time slice back to the OS's scheduler; this can make multitasking smoother, particularly in Python programs.
-But this was too opinionated for library code--if you want a `sleep(0)` there you can call it yourself.
+But this is too opinionated for library code--if you want a `sleep(0)` there you can call it yourself when the `Scheduler` object yields to you.
 I've restructured the code and eliminated this extraneous `sleep(0)`.

 Also, rewrote big chunks of the test suite (`tests/test_scheduler.py`).
 The multithreaded tests are now much better synchronized, while